12 steps to make After Effects faster

 By default, After Effects uses the startup disk.
-If your startup disk is an SSD with at least 50GB free just for the cache you’re set.
+So make sure your startup disk is an SSD with at least 50GB free just for the cache.
 If not, add an SSD with low latency just to house the Disk Cache, and go to Preferences > Media & Disk Cache to set the maximum size and choose the location.

 5. Keep source files on fast local storage

 It doesn’t have to be on an SSD, but the equivalent of a fast-attached RAID (like you would use for editing) is great for After Effects.
 Anything from a portable USB3 RAID to a server-attached array on an optimized gigabit (or better) network will be way faster than keeping the files on a hard disk drive that’s already running the system (if that’s all you have).